Backflow Devices are also referred to as Cross Connection Devices.

 Backflow (Cross Connection) devices regulate the waste, or non-potable, water movement in your pipes.
 The device(s) keeps dirty water from flushing backward into the water system, where it could contaminate the potable, drinkable water supply.
 Water District’s are required by the Oregon Health Authority to obtain and maintain files of annual testing certificates issued by a certified tester for each device in their District.

-A: The Oregon Health Authority requires that the following scenarios require backflow devices to be installed:
+The Oregon Health Authority requires that the following scenarios require backflow devices to be installed:

 - Homes/businesses with irrigation systems